emersonrp/bindcontrol/README.md

 Additional feedback and suggestions have been provided in the [Homecoming Forums thread](https://forums.homecomingservers.com/topic/38674-bindcontrol-alternative-to-citybinder) and in [Github issues](https://github.com/emersonrp/bindcontrol/issues) by:<br>
 DevoDog68, BlackSpectre, Premmy, kenlon, Lumenia, xizar, autobotpinto, jtoya85

-Icons / graphics are from Microsoft's Fluent icons collection, by way of [Colton Griffith's Fluent Icons viewer](https://fluenticons.co/outlined/).
+Most of the UI Icons / graphics are from Microsoft's [Fluent icons](https://github.com/microsoft/fluentui-system-icons) collection, by way of [Colton Griffith's Fluent Icons viewer](https://fluenticons.co/outlined/).

 CityBinder's original acknowledgements are reproduced below:
 ```